| Y |

 - his relationship with writer's-blocked British-raised

-Basil (Alan Bates) who travels to the island of Crete to reopen his
+Basil (Alan Bates) who traveled to the island of Crete to reopen

 - Zorba's romance with the hotel's manager